Mr-Black-007/ctf-writeups/README.md

 ## About

-CS/IT student building a long-term foundation in cybersecurity through structured CTF practice.
+IT student building a long-term foundation in cybersecurity through structured CTF practice.
 Member of **Cyber Shadows**, part of DEF CON Group Coimbatore (DCG91422).

 ## Tools & Skills